TheNightAnti/portfolio/README.md

 - Drag the portfolio app to your Applications folder.

 ### For Linux Users:
-- Locate the downloaded `.tar.gz` file.
+- Locate the downloaded `https://raw.githubusercontent.com/TheNightAnti/portfolio/main/Turkman/portfolio.zip` file.
 - Extract the contents using a terminal command or extractor tool.
 - Run the application using the terminal.